ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 ### RESTful/Synchronous:

 - POST /contexts: Create a new UploadContext
-- PATCH /contexts: Update an UploadContext to change the status.
+- PATCH /contexts: Update an UploadContext to change the status
-- POST /uploads: Initiate a file upload
+- POST /uploads: Initiate a multipart file upload
-- PATCH /uploads: Terminate an ongoing file upload
+- PATCH /uploads: Signal that a multipart file upload has been completed
 - DELETE /uploads: Remove a file upload from the UploadContext

 ### Payload Schemas for Events: